jamfire/docker-wordpress-nginx/README.md

 ## Step 1: Environment Configuration

 This stack can be configured for different environments using the ```.env``` dotfile.
 See ```.env-template``` for all variables available.
 Copy ```.env-template``` to ```.env``` and update as necessary.
 This is where you change database username and password, update nginx configuration, specify which docker image versions to use for each service, etc.

+## Configuration

+Service configuration can be adjusted under ```/.docker```.
+You can adjust settings like php memory, nginx conf, mysql memory limit, and etc.

 ## Step 2: Start Docker Stack